 Add a data disk to your virtual machine

-On the virtual machines page of the Azure classic portal, click the virtual machine to which you want to add a data disk.
+In the Azure portal, go to the dashboard and select the virtual machine to which you want to add a data disk.
 In this example, the virtual machine is mysqlnode1.

 This adds one empty disk into your virtual machine.
 Repeat this step three more times so that you have four data disks for RAID.